Power of Culture Blog

 Rot-resistant cedar stakes are driven into the ground.
 Flexible willow saplings, grapevine and other materials are then woven in between them to form a fence.
 One side has an opening, through which fish are forced to swim each spring/autumn when they spawn.
 The other side traps them.
 Wampanoag also used torches to draw sturgeon, whose plated bodies were difficult to harpoon.

 Waterfowl hunters set out a group of decoys on a calm spot on the water to attract ducks in flight, looking for a place to feed or rest.
 Hingham native Bob Mosher spent time as a teen hunting over decoys crafted by some of Hingham’s finest carvers.
 It wasn’t long before he took up the carving of decoys himself.

-Historically, the town of Hingham produced master decoy carvers, including Joe Lincoln, Elisha Burr, and Russ Burr.
+Historically, the town of Hingham produced exquisite decoy carvers, including Joe Lincoln, Elisha Burr, and Russ Burr.
 Bob’s exposure to their work continues to influence his craft.
 Today, he is an award-winning decoy carver.
 His traditional-style bluebill, merganser, black, duck and mallard decoys are shaped from northern white cedar and shaped using basic woodworking tools – hatchets, drawknives, rasps and hand knives.